 An annual allowance charge similarly applies to salary-related pension accrual where the inflation-adjusted increase in pension entitlement, multiplied by a valuation factor of 16, exceeds the annual limit.
 No charge applies where the member's active participation in the scheme has ceased.

 Where the annual limit is exceeded, tax is payable on the excess at the individual's marginal rate i.e. normally 20%, 40% or 45%.
 (Scottish rates, excluding the 19% starter rate, apply to Scottish residents).
 This is normally payable by the individual via self-assessment, but in some cases they may elect for the pension scheme to pay the tax instead.

-On drawing a pension, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, 25% of the lifetime allowance (i.e. 25% of £1,073,100 = £268,275) and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.
-When the lifetime allowance is abolished, a cap of £268,275 will continue to apply.
-Higher pension commencement lump sums will continue to be available from 6 April 2023 for eligible individuals who have certain lifetime allowance protections in place.
-In some cases involving older protections, the lump sum may be capped at the amount that could have been taken at 5 April 2023.
+On drawing a pension before 6 April 2024, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, 25% of the remaining lifetime allowance (i.e. 25% of £1,073,100 = £268,275) and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.
+When the lifetime allowance is abolished from 6 April 2024, a 'lump sum allowance' of £268,275 will apply in lieu of the lifetime allowance test.